 BOOK ROYALTIES: THE SELF PROMOTED, HARD COPY OPTION

-In a lot of ways, this is much like the e-book option.
+In a lot of ways, this route is much like the e-book option.
 You’ll need to design the artwork for your book and be able to convert the entire project to a PDF.
 From there, the profits are all up to you.
 Different printers will charge varying amounts to produce a hard copy of your book, and this will vary by how many copies you’re willing to make.
-The more you order the more your upfront costs go up, but your cost per copy decreases.
-From there you can decide how much to sell your book for to offset those costs.
-In this scenario, you’re getting 100 percent of the book royalties but have a much higher overhead to cover.
+The more you order, the more your upfront costs rise, but your cost-per-copy decreases.
+From there, you can decide how much to sell your book for to offset those costs.
+In this scenario, you’re getting 100 percent of the book royalties, but you also have a much higher overhead to cover.

-The upside of this is you’re not limiting your audience to e-reader users only.
+The upside of this route is that you’re not limiting your audience to e-reader users only.
 The downside is you’re making a much higher financial commitment and all sales for your book fall completely on you.

 BOOK ROYALTIES: THE SELF PUBLISHING PACKAGE OPTION

 Because self-promotion usually yields limited returns, there are several businesses out there that offer packages to help potential authors launch their project from beginning to end.
-In these scenarios you write the book, then professionals format, edit, design the cover art, load the book on to multiple e-book platforms and produce hard copies of the book.
+In these scenarios, you write the book, then professionals format, edit, design the cover art, load the book onto multiple e-book platforms and produce hard copies of the book.
 Usually companies will offer a range of options starting as low as $800 and in some cases going as high as $10,000.
 The difference in these prices usually focuses on one thing: promotion.
-For instance, if you look at the services Equip offers, you’ll notice the more you pay the more Equip will use their network to help get your book to a mass audience.
+For instance, if you look at the services Equip offers, you’ll notice the more you pay, the more Equip uses its network to help get your book to a mass audience.

 The upsides of this option are many: You’ll have a product that looks professional, is being promoted through avenues you could never reach on your own, and that enables you to be even more effective in your own self-promotion.
 Download the Free Self Publishing Guide to learn more.